usaid-cs/yesterday-i-learned/random.md

 1. Most adult friendships flake into nothing if [the people fail to meet up](https://www.vox.com/first-person/2018/8/16/17694356/how-to-make-friends-adulthood?mc_cid=234c370ac6&mc_eid=%5BUNIQID).
 1. 10 out of 10 dentists recommend toothpaste.
 Ads say "9 out of 10" just because it is more believable.
 1. [God definitely pulled an Anakin](https://knowyourmeme.com/memes/i-killed-them-all) in 1 Samuel 15: ["Do not spare them; put to death men and women, children and infants, cattle and sheep, camels and donkeys"](https://www.biblegateway.com/passage/?search=1+Samuel+15&version=NIV)
-1. If you like kinky bondage sex, write down a contract with your partner for if/when they call the cops on you.
+1. If you like kinky bondage sex, write down a contract with your partner for if/when the neighbours call the cops on you.
 1. On at least one occasion, [God told two bears to maul 42 boys to death](https://biblehub.com/2_kings/2-24.htm), so it is within reason that God wants (some) people to die.
 1. Fancy patterned rims found on women's underwear are called lace edges.
 1. Elon Musk's mood could be predicted by looking at [Talulah Riley's hair colour](https://www.businessinsider.com/elon-musk-mood-talulah-riley-hair-color-2018-8), with the best mood being predicted if her hair is platinum.
 They married and divorced twice; she then moved on to star as Angela on Westworld.